 Sign in to your account with your password

-This step should be pretty straightforward, especially since you’ll be keying in a familiar password.
+This step should be straightforward, especially since you’ll be keying in a familiar password.

 The presence of the Add button means you’ve successfully removed Windows Hello PIN as your default sign-in option.
-You can then follow the steps in the first section to set a password on your Windows 10.
+You can then follow the steps in the first section to set a password.

 PIN vs. Password: Which one should you use?